liweinan/liweinan.github.io/_posts/2017-04-10-multiple-application-support-in-jersey-and-comparing-it-with-resteasy-implementation.md

 propertyInjector.inject(app);
 ```

 From the above code, we can see RESTEasy stores a single `Application` instance internally.
 The data structure needs to be modified to store multiple `Application` instances.
 In Jersey, the `JerseyServletContainerInitializer` class accepts multiple `Application` definitions.
-Here is the relative code in `JerseyServletContainerInitializer.onStartupImpl()` method[^1]:
+Here is the relative code in `onStartupImpl()` method[^1]:

 ```java
 for (final Class<? extends Application> applicationClass : getApplicationClasses(classes)) {